Beliro/Beliro/README.md

 ### 💻 About This Journey

-I recently started my journey into development and am using GitHub as my primary workspace to track my progress, learn Git and version control, and build a portfolio of practical projects.
+I recently started my journey into development and am using GitHub as my workspace to track my progress, learn Git and version control, and build a portfolio of practical projects.

 My primary focus right now is strengthening my understanding of:
 * 🐍 Python Fundamentals (data structures, algorithms, object-oriented programming)
+* Database Management
 * 🛠️ Essential Tools (e.g., virtual environments, basic command line and others)

 ---